eosnetworkfoundation/evm-public-docs/cloud/README.md

 > [!TIP]
 > > In the AWS WAF web UI, the WAFs are called web application control lists (WACLs).

+### DNS
+The [domain name service](https://en.wikipedia.org/wiki/Domain_Name_System) (DNS) is a distributed system that translates human-readable domain names into IP addresses.
+The EOS EVM public endpoints use [Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html) to manage DNS records.

+Control over `evm.eosnetwork.com` and all subdomains is delegated to the `evm-mainnet` AWS account by an external system.
+This account contains all DNS records for the mainnet endpoints along with records for [certificate](#certificates) validation.

+The `evm-mainnet` account delegates control over `testnet.evm.eosnetwork.com` and all subdomains to the `evm-testnet` AWS account, which contains all DNS records for the testnet endpoints and certificate validation.

 ## Deployment Strategy
 Infrastructure changes are **always** deployed, _one at a time_, as follows.